WNCN: Outlet and NBC ownership

 Beasley sold WYED in 1994 to Outlet Communications of Providence, Rhode Island, for $5.4 million.
-Outlet made major changes in programming, affiliated channel 17 with the new WB network, and changed the call letters to WNCN at the start of 1995.
-The call sign was permanent, but the affiliation was temporary: in November 1994, the station was announced as the new NBC affiliate for the Triangle beginning in the fall of 1995.
+Outlet made major changes in programming, affiliated channel 17 with the new WB network, and changed the call sign to WNCN at the start of 1995.
+The call sign was permanent, but the affiliation was temporary; in November 1994, the station was announced as the new NBC affiliate for the Triangle beginning in the fall of 1995.

-Outlet had good relations with NBC.
-Its other two stations, WJAR in Providence and WCMH-TV in Columbus, Ohio, were affiliated with NBC, which was looking for an upgrade in the market.
-NBC had a long history of misery in the Triangle: it had been affiliated since 1971 with WRDC (channel 28), a perennial also-ran in local television that ceased producing local newscasts in 1991; prior to then, NBC had aired on WTVD (channel 11) in the 1960s, with some shows moving to channel 28 when it began broadcasting in 1968.
-WRDC picked up the UPN affiliation at launch and displaced two nights of NBC programming to air UPN fare; those two nights turned up on WNCN.
-As construction began to turn the former WLFL studios on Front Street into a new facility for channel 17 and on improvements to yield an increase in transmitter power, and the assembly of a news department began, so too would the ownership change: Outlet accepted a $396 million offer from NBC in August 1995.
+Outlet's other two stations, WJAR in Providence and WCMH-TV in Columbus, Ohio, were affiliated with NBC, which was looking for an upgrade in the market.
+NBC's existing affiliate was WRDC (channel 28), a perennial also-ran in local television whose total-day audience share was less than a third that of the local ABC and CBS affiliates, WRAL-TV (channel 5) and WTVD (channel 11).
+NBC was also said to be unhappy with the state of news on that station, which had discontinued its news department three years prior.
+WRDC picked up the UPN affiliation at that network's January 1995 launch and displaced two nights of NBC programming to air UPN fare; those two nights of NBC programs aired on WNCN.
+Construction began to turn the former WLFL studios on Front Street into a new facility for channel 17, including space for a news department, and on improvements to yield an increase in transmitter power.
+Meanwhile, Outlet put itself up for sale and accepted a $396 million offer from NBC in August 1995.

-WNCN became the full-time NBC affiliate in the Raleigh–Durham market on September 10, 1995—a month earlier than planned, thanks to an agreement between WRDC and WNCN.
+WNCN became the full-time NBC affiliate in the Raleigh–Durham market on September 11, 1995—a month earlier than planned, thanks to an agreement between WRDC and WNCN.
 Ahead of the NBC move, channel 17 began producing local news on September 4, and new station WRAZ (channel 50) signed on with The WB.
 After the NBC sale closed in 1996, the station began using the NBC peacock extensively in its own branding.
-"Bud" Polacek, who was the first general manager for the station as an NBC affiliation, left the station due to illness in April 1998; he died of cancer that August.
+"Bud" Polacek, who was the first general manager for the station as an NBC affiliate, left the station due to illness in April 1998; he died of cancer that August.

 In 2000, WNCN relocated its transmitter facilities from the Clayton tower to a nearly 2000 ft perch on an arm of Capitol Broadcasting Company's new digital candelabra tower 8 mi closer to Raleigh, near Auburn.
 WNCN signed on its digital signal on UHF channel 55 at the same time.
 However, NBC's legacy of futility in the market continued to reverberate despite the improved product and facilities.
 For instance, in 2015, the general manager of WITN-TV in Washington, North Carolina, noted that that station "steals" viewers in four counties in the Raleigh–Durham designated market area from WNCN because viewership habits to the eastern North Carolina station were established before WNCN was an NBC affiliate.